Ampleness of Schur powers of cotangent bundles and k-hyperbolicity: Applications in hyperbolicity

-where $\mathbb{B}_{p}$ is the unit ball in $\C^{p}$ and $R\in \mathbb{R}_{>0}$.
-Consider $\Grass(p,TX) \subset \P(\bigwedge^{p}TX)$, and denote $\O(-1)$ the restriction to $\Grass(p,TX)$ of the tautological line bundle on $\P(\bigwedge^{p}TX)$.
-Define a function $H^{p}: \O(-1) \rightarrow \mathbb{R}_{+}$ by setting for $x \in X$ and $\xi=v_{1}\wedge \dotsc \wedge v_{k}$:
+where \(\B^{k}\) is the unit ball in \(\C^{k}\) and \(R\in \R_{>0}\).
+Consider \(\Grass(k,TX) \subset \P(\Ext^{k}TX)\), and denote \(\O(-1)\) the restriction to \(\Grass(k,TX)\) of the tautological line bundle on \(\P(\Ext^{k}TX)\).
+Define a function \(H^{k}: \O(-1) \to \R_{+}\) by setting for \(x \in X\) and \(\xi=v_{1}\wedge \dotsb \wedge v_{k}\):

-We say that $X$ is \emph{$p$-infinitesimally hyperbolic} if for any smooth metric $\omega$ on $\O(-1)$, there exists $\varepsilon > 0$ such that
+We say that \(X\) is \emph{\(k\)-infinitesimally hyperbolic} if for any smooth metric \(\omega\) on \(\O(-1)\), there exists \(\varepsilon > 0\) such that

-For the case $p=1$, it is a theorem (cf. \cite[Prop.
-1.5]{Santa} for instance) that being $1$-infinitesimally hyperbolic is equivalent to the fact that every holomorphic map $f: \C \to X$ is constant, which, with a theorem of Brody (\cite{brody1978compact}), is equivalent to being hyperbolic in the sense of Kobayashi.

-Similarly, observe that for $p \geq 1$, being $p$-hyperbolic implies in particular that every holomorphic map $f: \C\times \mathbb{B}^{p-1} \to X$ must be degenerate in the sense that the jacobian matrix of $f$ is never of maximal rank.
-Indeed, otherwise, take $z$ such that $df_{z}$ is injective.
-Without loss of generality, suppose $z=0$, and consider
+on \( X \).
+Note that for \(k=1\), being \(1\)-infinitesimally hyperbolic is equivalent to being hyperbolic in the sense of Kobayashi, which is also equivalent to the non-existence of entire curves in \(X\) (recall that \(X\) is compact).
+Similarly, observe that for \(k \geq 1\), being \(k\)-hyperbolic implies in particular that every holomorphic map \(f\colon\C\times\B^{k-1}\to X\) must be degenerate in the sense that the jacobian matrix of \(f\) is never of maximal rank.
+Indeed, otherwise, take \(z\) such that \(df_{z}\) is injective.
+Without loss of generality, suppose \(z=0\), and consider

-Then, denoting $\xi=f_{*}(\partial/\partial t_{1} \wedge \dotsc \wedge \partial/\partial t_{p}) \neq 0$, one has
+Then, denoting \(\xi=f_{*}(\partial/\partial t_{1} \wedge \dotsb \wedge \partial/\partial t_{k}) \neq 0\), one has